 - Nickel under ⅛” (including alloys)

-When added to Argon welding gas in small amounts, usually 5 to 25%, CO2 helps to stabilize the welding arc.
-With an Argon/CO2 MIG mix, you’ll get a more fluid weld pool with improved penetration, along with reduced weld spatter.
+When added to pure Argon welding gas in small amounts, usually 5 to 25%, CO2 helps to stabilize the welding arc.
+With an Argon/CO2 MIG mix, you’ll get a more fluid weld pool with improved penetration on steel, along with reduced weld spatter.

 In MIG welding, where the consumable filler material forms the electrode, the metal transfers across the arc to the weld.
-While with TIG welding, the filler metal feeds into an arc established between the material and the tungsten electrode.
+While with TIG welding, we feed the filler metal into an arc established between the material and the tungsten electrode.